 In his baptism Jesus identified Himself with the sins of humanity.
 He was so close to the sinner that His baptism was a symbol of His total identification.
 It was representative of His death on the cross when He took on our sins.
 First Peter 1:18-19 says we are justified, not with the perishable things, such as silver and gold, but with the precious blood of Jesus Christ.
 Intercessory praying is the by-product of intercessory living.
 The life controls the lips.
 Until I identify with others in their need, I will not pray for them.
 When I was in college, a tragedy occurred that shook the evangelical world.
 Several missionaries were martyred in South America.
 One of those young men who died at the hands of the Indians with whom he was trying to share God's love was Jim Elliot.
 When Jim was a student at Wheaton College near Chicago, Illinois, he kept a diary.
 He had a great heart for missions.
 It was the burden of his young life that he become a missionary.
-His goal was to go and share Christ with people who had never heard the name of Jesus Christ.
+His goal was to go and share Christ with people who had never heard the name of Jesus.
+Jim and his friend, Nathaniel Saint, heard of a tribe of Indians in the jungles of Peru who had never heard of Jesus Christ.
 Long before he ever went to South America, Jim Elliot began to pray daily in his diary, asking God to allow him to go and tell these forgotten people about his Savior.